broadinstitute/str-analysis/str_analysis/variant_catalogs/README.md

 ExpansionHunter ignores fields not listed above, so we added extra reference information in the fields listed below:

 * `Gene` - the name of the gene that contains the STR locus
-* `GeneId` - the Ensembl ESNG gene id of the gene that contains this STR locus
+* `GeneId` - the Ensembl ESNG gene id
 * `GeneRegion` - what part of the gene contains the STR locus
-* `DiscoveryYear` - year when the disease association was first established for this locus [source: [Depienne 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8205997/)]
+* `DiscoveryYear` - year when the disease association was first established [source: [Depienne 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8205997/)]
-* `DiscoveryMethod` - how the disease association was originally discovered for this locus [source: [Depienne 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8205997/)].
+* `DiscoveryMethod` - how the disease association was originally discovered [source: [Depienne 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8205997/)].
     * `cl` is `cloning`
     * `CGA` is `candidate gene analysis`
     * `ExScr` is `expansion screening`